SlicerMorph/S_2019/Lab02_Slicer#1_Intro/README.md

 <img src="images/app.settings.general.png">

 * Modules settings let you customize the modules list from the drop-down menu and the shortcuts in the Core Modules bar.
 To customize select Modules on the left pane.
 You will see the list of available modules and the *Core Modules* menu bar.
-Drag and drop any module you'd like, I use *Volume Rendering* frequently so it is in my Core Modules.
-You can use the arrows to adjust the position of your new shortcut in the menu bar.
+Drag and drop any module you'd like.

+:pencil: I use *Volume Rendering* frequently so it is in my Core Modules.
+Let's add it to the shortcuts.
+You can thank me later in the workshop. :grin: You can use the arrows to adjust the position of your new shortcut in the menu bar.
 I like Volume Rendering next to the Volumes module.

 <img src="images/app.settings.modules.png">